phagmaier/poker-game-with-ai/README.md

 # poker-game-with-ai:
 ### NOTE:
-The project is in its early stages and not completed.
+The project is in its early stages and not yet completed.
+Although the bot portion is not completed if I uploaded the correct files the game itself should be working.
+Not as clean as I would like it's still not finished and far from perfect/optimized or completley tested but it's probably 95% of the way there.
+Need to impliment the visuals remove/add some print statments to make everything cleaner and it should be fine.
+Should have everything cleaned up tomorow and then I begin working on the 'bot' or the poker solver.
 ## SUMMARY:
 Creating a console poker game that you can practice against by playing against a bot Not finished yet in preliminary stages.